xyproto/algernon/TUTORIAL.md

 #### View the result

-Visit `http://localhost:3000` to see an image of an unusual looking eye.
+Visit `http://localhost:3000` to see an animated page.

 #### Auto-refresh

 Algernon comes with an auto-refresh feature that inserts a tiny bit of JavaScript into a page, watches files for changes and also serves file changed events as SSE (server sent events).

-Here's one way to try it out:
+Here's one way to try it out (requires the `-a` flag):

 * While still serving the page, and displaying it in the browser, change the numbers in `style.css`, save the file and observe that the page in the browser instantly changes.
 * Also try changing numbers in `eye.svg` and `mouth.svg`, save the file and watch the page instantly being updated.